 A properly maintained swimming pool is generally safe for dogs to swim in.
 Pool water, whether chlorine or saltwater, is not considered harmful under most circumstances.
 However, there are a few things to remember.

 Everyone who swims ingests some amount of water.
-Kinds and animals tend to swallow more than adult humans.
+Kids and animals tend to swallow more than adult humans.
 Dogs simply do not know any better and may actively lap up the pool water.
 This should be avoided.
 Drinking pool water can lead to an upset the gastrointestinal tract, leading to nausea, vomiting, and esophageal damage.
 In rare cases, drinking excessive amounts of pool water can cause a dangerous condition called water intoxication.
 This causes a major imbalance to the electrolytes in the body, leading to serious and possibly irreversible brain damage.

 Pool chemicals can cause skin irritation and dryness in both humans and animals, especially if they swim often.
 Be sure to rinse your dog's coat after swimming and check the skin regularly for redness, flaking, or other issues.
 Contact your vet if the skin appears abnormal.

 How Dogs Can Affect Your Pool